nikashahabi/UrlShortener/Readme.md

 ### Prerequisites

 You need to have Postgres installed.
-Clone the project in a directory considered as root directory and execute the following commands in root directory.
+Clone the project execute the following commands in src directory.

 1. This will add new migration files.